 On September 25, an announcement was made in Togo that would, in any other country, send shockwaves both within and outside.
-The Prime Minister Selom Klassou and his government tendered their resignation, giving way to a new team to take over.
+The Prime Minister Selom Klassou and his government tendered their resignation, paving the way for a new team to take over.

 Then another announcement came on September 28.
 Despite being ‘historic’, most people barely battered an eyelid.
 President Faure Gnassingbe named the first-ever female prime minister to head the government in the West African nation.

-Seybou Afoutou, a mechanic in the capital Lome wasn’t even interested leave alone, astonished by both news.
-He is young, just 28 years old, crucially, he’s seen these moves before.
+Seybou Afoutou, a mechanic in the capital Lome wasn’t even interested, leave alone, astonished by both news headlines.
+He is young, just 28 years old.
+Crucially, he’s seen these moves before.

 But Afoutou isn’t the only Togolese with the same thoughts.
 Last year saw the largest protests in the country’s history as millions took to the streets demanding an end to long time President Faure Gnassingbe’s rule.

-President Gnassingbe has governed the country for 15 years, and he re-elected in February, an election which human rights groups and elections observers say was “flawed”.
+President Gnassingbe has governed the country for 15 years, and he was re-elected in February, in an election that human rights groups and elections observers say was “flawed”.

 For Togolese activists like David Akakpo, Gnassingbe has been in power for more than 15 years, since his father took over the presidency in a 1967 coup.

 Togo’s economy has slowly grown over those years, unlike its neighbors Ghana and Benin.
 As such, frustration has been building in the streets, with unemployment standing at 56%, and 78% of the 8 million population are under the age of 35 years.